tylerireland/MTSi/MIXR/MIXR_Writeup.md

 In this write up :
 - I will explain how to open up Mixr with Visual Studio
 - I will show how to add and run some examples
+- I will go through the provided tutorials and explain each one
 - I will record my process in creating a simple graphical simulation

 By the end I hope to a have solid understanding of mixr and how each component works together.